 - TRCC/Rock Outlet Center LLC was formed during 2013 to develop, own, and manage a net leasable 326,000 square foot outlet center on land at TRCC-East.
 The Company controls 50% of the voting interests of TRCC/Rock Outlet Center LLC; thus, it does not control the joint venture by voting interest alone.
 The Company is the named managing member.
 The managing member's responsibilities relate to the routine day-to-day activities of TRCC/Rock Outlet Center LLC.
 However, all operating decisions, including the setting and monitoring of the budget, leasing, marketing, financing, and selection of the contractor for any construction, are jointly made by both members of the joint venture.
 Therefore, the Company concluded that both members have significant participating rights that are sufficient to overcome the presumption of the Company controlling the joint venture through it being named the managing member.
 As a result, the investment in TRCC/Rock Outlet Center LLC is being accounted for under the equity method.
-The TRCC/Rock Outlet Center LLC joint venture has a term note with a financial institution that matures on September 5, 2021.
-As of June 30, 2021, the outstanding balance of the term note was \$33,963,000.
+On September 7, 2021, the TRCC/Rock Outlet Center LLC joint venture successfully extended the maturity date of its term note with a financial institution from September 5, 2021 to May 31, 2024.
+In connection with the loan extension, the joint venture also reduced the outstanding amount by \$4,600,000.
+As of September 30, 2021, the outstanding balance of the term note was \$29,046,000.
 The Company and Rockefeller guarantee the performance of the debt. - Centennial Founders, LLC Centennial Founders, LLC, CFL, is a joint venture that was initially formed with TRI Pointe Homes, Lewis Investment Company, and CalAtlantic to pursue the entitlement and development of land that the Company owns in Los Angeles County.
 Based on the Second Amended and Restated Limited Company Agreement of CFL and the change in control and funding that resulted from the amended agreement, CFL qualified as a VIE beginning in 2009, and the Company was determined to be the primary beneficiary.
 As a result, CFL is consolidated into the Company's financial statements.
 In 2016 and 2018, Lewis Investment Company and CalAtlantic left the joint venture.
 The Company's remaining partner, TRI Pointe Homes, retained a noncontrolling interest in the joint venture.
-As of June 30, 2021, the Company owned 92.90% of CFL.
+As of September 30, 2021, the Company owned 92.97% of CFL.